Jas-SinghFSU/homepage-catppuccin/README.md

 Additional icons are being worked on, please open a request issue if you would like certain icons faster.

 # Install
-Docker Compose example for the Homepage app
+`docker-compose.yaml` example for the Homepage app
 ```yaml
 version: "3"